linonetwo/solid-tiddlywiki-syncadaptor/README.md

 This pre-fetching will progressively download content using a queue.
 It will do it quick for the first time, but slower for subsequent fetching.

 ## Todo

+### Share with certain friends

+SoLiD have `/public` and `/inbox` (or `/private`), file on `/inbox` folder (which is a private container) is invisible to anyone not in your Web Access Control List, normally this ACL file is located in `/private/tiddlywiki/.acl` (?), if you choose to place some your tiddlers inside `/private/tiddlywiki`.
+You can change this ACL file using SoLiD's data browser web page, or using other SoLiD Apps, to share some tiddler with limited friends.

+### Set a tiddler private

+You can set a tiddler belongs to a container use `solid-sync` tiddler field, for example, `solid-sync: /private/tiddlywiki/main`.
+If this tiddler field is unset, this sync adaptor will assign one for it, by default the first one in the `$:/ControlPanel/Saving`'s TWContainers field.

+`solid-sync` field accepts string or **array**, so you can assign a tiddler to more than one container, for example one container for draft, one container for publish.

 ### Local RDF translate